shea801/Portfolio/README.md

-This repository is for applications and programs I have created to show my progress as programmer.
+This repository is for applications and programs I have created to show my progress as a programmer.
 The code is written in Python.
 It illustrates the use of several data analysis libraries and modules such as Pandas, NumPy, Plotly Express graphs and Plotly Dash web tool.